reactive-python/reactpy-django/docs/features/hooks.md

     This may be resolved in a future version of Django with a natively asynchronous ORM.

+    However, even when resolved it is best practice to perform ORM queries within the `use_query` in order to handle `loading` and `error` states.

 ??? question "What is an "ORM"?"

     A Python **Object Relational Mapper** is an API for your code to access a database.